-We expect to initially seek approval of our product candidates in most instances, including with PC14586, at least as a second line therapy or for patients with no satisfactory alternative treatments or where the cancer has progressed following other treatment.
+We expect to initially seek approval of our product candidates in most instances, including with PC14586 (rezatapopt), at least as a second line therapy or for patients with no satisfactory alternative treatments or where the cancer has progressed following other treatment.
 Subsequently, depending on the nature of the clinical data and experience with any approved products or product candidates, if any, we may pursue approval as an earlier line therapy and potentially as a first line therapy.
 Cancer therapies are sometimes characterized as first line, second line or third line, and the FDA customarily approves new therapies for a second line or later lines of use.
 When cancer is detected early enough, first line therapy is sometimes adequate to cure the cancer or prolong life without a cure.
-Whenever first line therapies, usually chemotherapy, antibody drugs, tumor-targeted small molecules, hormone therapy, radiation therapy, surgery or a combination of these, proves unsuccessful, second line therapies may be administered.
-Second line therapies often consist of more chemotherapy, radiation, antibody drugs, tumor-targeted small molecules, or a combination of these.
+Whenever first line therapies, usually chemotherapy, antibody drugs, tumor-targeted small molecules, hormone therapy, radiation therapy, radiation, antibody drugs, tumor-targeted small molecules, or a combination of these.
 Third line therapies can include chemotherapy, antibody drugs and small molecule tumor-targeted therapies, more invasive forms of surgery and new technologies.

-PC14586: A Selective Structural Corrector of p53 Y220C Mutations p53 is the most widely mutated gene in human cancers.
-The vast majority of these mutations occur as a result of missense mutations that are found in the DNA binding domain. p53 Y220C mutations are found in approximately 1.0-1.5% of all cancers.
+PC14586 (rezatapopt): A Selective Structural Corrector of p53 Y220C Mutations p53 is the most widely mutated gene in human cancers.
+The vast majority of these mutations occur as a result of missense mutations that are found in the DNA binding domain. p53 Y220C mutations are found in approximately 1.0% of all cancers.
 This particular mutation is expressed in a large variety of solid tumors, including breast, NSCLC, colorectal, pancreatic and ovarian cancers.
-Our lead product candidate, PC14586, is designed to be an orally available small molecule that structurally corrects a p53 protein containing the Y220C mutation and restores wild-type p53 function.
+Our lead product candidate, PC14586 (rezatapopt), is designed to be an orally available small molecule that structurally corrects a p53 protein containing the Y220C mutation and restores wild-type p53 function.